 And there’s obviously a data analytics segment.
 This is where analysis itself happens.
 It is the true source of all the valuable business insights you can get.

 The last and ‘smartest’ form of sensor data analysis is machine learning.
 It watches your sensor data, notices new patterns, makes new models for control apps and sends them into action.
 This way, your sensor analytics is always updated.
+To see how it works, I suggest you check out our smart factory demo.

 The key difference between a data lake and a big data warehouse is the approach to storing data: